OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ba/regions.md

 ---
 title: regions
-description: Learn how to plot bars representing regions based on a stock's interest using Python.
+description: "Learn how to plot bars representing regions based on a stock's interest" using Python.
 This tutorial includes Python usage explanations, parameters details, and visualization examples.
 keywords: